On Fixed-Time Stability for a Class of Singularly Perturbed Systems using Composite Lyapunov Functions: Main results

 which, in general, cannot be bounded using standard linear or quadratic terms, as in e.g., \cite[Ch.
 11.5]{khalil} because $f$ and $g$ are not Lipschitz.
 Instead, to bound $I_1,I_2$, we introduce the following terms:

 where the positive constants $k_1,k_2,\kappa_1,\kappa_2$ come from Assumptions \ref{assumption1}-\ref{assumptionboundary}.
 Using these terms, we can now state our main stability result for the singularly perturbed system \eqref{eq:sys}, which extends the composite Lyapunov method of \cite[Thm.
 11.3]{khalil} from asymptotic stability to fixed-time stability.
+Due to space limitations, all proofs are omitted.

-\begin{theorem} Suppose that Assumptions \ref{assumption:quasimanifold}-\ref{assumptionboundary} hold, and that there exist $\chi_1, \delta_1, \chi_2, \delta_2, c_1, c_2\in\mathbb{R}$ such that: \begin{enumerate}[(a)] \item For all $x\in\mathbb{R}^N$, $y\in\mathbb{R}^M$:
+\begin{theorem} Suppose that Assumptions \ref{assumption:quasimanifold}-\ref{assumptionboundary} hold, and that there exist $\chi_1, \delta_1, \chi_2, \delta_2, c_1, c_2\in\mathbb{R}$ such that: \begin{enumerate}[(a)] \item For all $x\in\mathbb{R}^N$, $y\in\mathbb{R}^M$, $i\in\{1,2\}$: